Mixxx99/CSE360-HW2-LuciaLi/README.md

 # CSE360-HW2-LuciaLi

-Project Name: HW2 for CSE 360
+#Project Name: HW2 for CSE 360

 Description

 In this project users can:

-Post and edit questions
+1. Post and edit questions

-Provide answers to existing questions
+2. Provide answers to existing questions

-Edit or delete their own content
+3. Edit or delete their own content

-Admins can manage all questions and answers
+4. Admins can manage all questions and answers

-The application uses an H2 database for data storage and JUnit for testing CRUD operations.
+The application uses JUnit for testing CRUD operations.